NVIDIA/nim-deploy/cloud-service-providers/aws/workshops/nim-on-eks/index.en.md

----
-title: "Deploy NVIDIA NIM Microservices on Amazon Elastic Kubernetes Service: Beginner Workshop"
+# Deploy NVIDIA NIM Microservices on Amazon Elastic Kubernetes Service: Beginner Workshop
-weight: 0
----

 In this workshop, you will learn how to deploy and manage containerized AI models using <a href="https://www.nvidia.com/en-us/ai/" target="_blank">NVIDIA NIM</a> on Amazon <a href="https://aws.amazon.com/eks/" target="_blank">Elastic Kubernetes Service (EKS)</a>.
 This workshop is designed for developers and data scientists who are looking to: